-A: We are currently searching for a facility near us that would allow us such measurements at reasonable costs.
+A: We are currently searching for a Dyno facility near us that would allow us such measurements at reasonable costs.
 When and if we find one we will certainly make the results public.
 If we receive data from Italy and permission is given we will also make that public.
-Our approaches are almost identical.
-The only difference so far is that we do the boring and honing in India while the Italians use their own facility.

 Q: So the Italian piston is the expensive part.
 Why not manufacture one in India?

 A: We have considered it.
 But making them one-by-one is almost as expensive in India as it is in Italy.
-Well, its still half price but there would be considerable development costs too and finally Italian quality in the motorsport sector has a well deserved reputation, India not so much.
-Boring and honing on the other hand is comparatively easy and is done in India on a daily basis.
+Additionally there would be considerable development costs too and finally Italian quality in the motorsport sector has a well deserved reputation, India not so much.

 With further questions, ideas, or any kind of input please contact us.